samthegliderpilot/pagmoSharp/README.md

 This is still a work in progress with only a handful of types wrapped.
 There are still some oddities that I am not sure are things I need to live with or if there are better ways to deal with.
 I want to take my time before going nuts puting everything in the .i file.

 As for requirements, pagmo 2.18, C++ 17, swig 4.0.2, .Net Core 3.0 (however nothing I'm doing should really require it and I want to look into downgrading it at some point), nUnit for unit testing.

+Note that I am developing this on Windows 10, and used vcpkg to setup pagmo.
+Although I hope to make the wraper library cross-platform (hence choosing pinvoke instead of something like C++ CLI) this project isn't there yet.